 Apple is claiming at least $2.5 billion in damages for patent and trade-dress infringement.
 Cupertino, California-based Apple also wants to make permanent a preliminary ban it won on U.S. sales of a Samsung tablet, and extend the ban to Samsung smartphones.

-Samsung, based in Suwon, South Korea, is trying to persuade the jury to declare Apple’s patents (AAPL) invalid and to find that Apple has infringed its patents.
+Samsung, based in Suwon, South Korea, is trying to persuade the jury to declare Apple’s patents (AAPL:US) invalid and to find that Apple has infringed its patents.